 Besides website templates, there are pre-designed customizable sections that you can add to your site, which can be very convenient and useful.

 All in all, when it comes to themes, Duda offers a first-rate aesthetic experience to its clients and their customers.

-- 301 redirects - which means that if you had an old website and then you moved to a new one, a 301 redirect will send traffic to the new URL, and more.
+- 301 redirects – if you had an old website and then you moved to a new one, a 301 redirect will send traffic to the new URL.

 Duda also provides a responsive blog, which can be customized according to clients’ needs and tastes.